jleape/jleape.github.io/_posts/2016-10-23-UpgradeTM.md

 ![alt]({{ site.baseurl }}/images/posts/UpgradeTM/radar2.png)

+The second row includes the most interesting scenarios where multiple bottlenecks are congested.
+In the bottom left scenario, where the station generates queues of buses and is over-crowded with passengers, it is necessary to first add new loading areas to the station and then increase bus frequencies before adding any turnstiles.
+In the bottom right case, where queues form outside of the station but the loading areas are not saturated, turnstiles can be installed immediately without exacerbating congestion.

-I mapped out how we could fuse available data to measure the three types of congestion systematically across stations.
-I also had TransMilenio officials collect field data on the 40 most congested stations.
+For Transmilenio's 5-year station upgrade plan, I mapped out how we could fuse available data from smartcard validations, the demand model and system schedules to measure the three types of congestion systematically across stations.
+To cross check official data, I also had TransMilenio officials collect field data on the 40 most congested stations.

 ![alt]({{ site.baseurl }}/images/posts/UpgradeTM/data_flow.png)